-Personal and Vocational Relationships is a course that introduces the student to the profession of nursing.
+Personal and Vocational Relationships introduces the student to nursing.
 Personal and Vocational Relationships is concerned with the need for individual integrity as a basis of adequate functioning as a practical nurse.
 This course begins the study of human behavior and its pertinence to the milieu of the practical nurse.
 One's personal identification as a practical nurse begins to emerge.
 Nursing functions, roles, rights, and responsibilities are defined.
-Trends in nursing and nursing education will be explored in the light of current realities, as well as the origins of nursing and possible trends for the future of practical nursing.
+Trends in nursing and nursing education will be explored in the light of current realities, as well as the origins of nursing and trends for the future of practical nursing.
 Emphasis will be placed upon the practical nurse's functions, ethical and legal rights, and responsibilities as a health care provider.